Marion Stein: Personal life

 By 1959, there were serious problems in the marriage.
 Harewood began an affair with the violinist Patricia Tuckwell, but Stein rejected the idea of divorce until 1967, by which time Harewood had a son by Tuckwell.
 His adultery and remarriage made him a social outcast for several years, and it was 10 years before he was invited to any events by the royal family.

 Stein married her second husband, Jeremy Thorpe, on 14 March 1973.
 Thorpe was then a Member of Parliament and Leader of the Liberal Party.
 His first wife, Caroline, had been killed in a car accident in 1970.
 Marion Thorpe stood by her husband throughout the scandal of the late 1970s.
 In the mid-1980s, Jeremy Thorpe was diagnosed as suffering from Parkinson's disease.
 Towards the end of her life, Marion Thorpe also had mobility problems.

 She was appointed a Commander of the Order of the British Empire (CBE) in the 2008 Birthday Honours by Elizabeth II for services to music, in particular the Leeds International Piano Competition.

 Marion Thorpe died on 6 March 2014 at the age of 87.
 Her husband survived her by nine months, dying on 4 December.

+Posthumous recognition

-She was played by Monica Dolan in the television miniseries A Very English Scandal.
+She was played by Monica Dolan in the 2018 television miniseries A Very English Scandal.

+Her name is one of those featured on the sculpture Ribbons, unveiled in 2024.